-In addition to exterior façade improvements and signage, Owners of an eligible commercial building can apply for an interest free loan to help finance the restoration, repair or renovation of their building.
-Only owners of the building are able to apply to this program.
+In addition to exterior facade improvements and signage, Owners of an eligible commercial building/property can apply for an interest-free loan of up to a maximum of \$17,000 to help finance the restoration, repair or renovation of their building, as well as property improvements.
+Only Owners of the building/property are able to apply to this program.
 Applicable design fees and building permit fees are eligible costs.
 Interior improvements are only eligible under the loan program.
-For eligible costs, see section 5.4 Design Guidelines.